At OneFamily, we charge just one fee for managing your Lifetime ISA: an Annual Management Charge (AMC) of 1.1% of your account's value.

 Do OneFamily's Lifetime ISA charges ever change?

-These charges could change in the future.
+Our charges could change in the future.
 This can happen if the costs of running the fund, or of providing account services to you, go up.

 Lifetime ISA minimum deposit

 We believe in the power of starting small.
-That’s why all we have a low minimum opening deposit - you can open a OneFamily Lifetime ISA with a £25 monthly direct debit or £250 lump sum.
+That’s why we have a low minimum opening deposit - you can open a OneFamily Lifetime ISA with a £25 monthly direct debit or a £250 lump sum.

 Our lifetime ISA invests in stocks and shares because we believe this gives it the best chance of out-growing inflation.